About

 Full Bio

-Cristian Larios (he/él) is a composer, conductor, and educator from Joliet, IL.
-He currently serves as the choir director at Plainfield North High School, where he leads five curricular choirs and oversees a variety of extracurricular ensembles and musical activities.
+Cristian Larios (he/él) is the son of Mexican immigrants and a composer, conductor, and educator based in Joliet, IL.
+He currently serves as choir director at Plainfield North High School, where he leads five curricular choirs and oversees a variety of extracurricular ensembles and musical activities.
 As a composer, his work spans chamber and large-scale choral forms, centering on storytelling, identity, and human connection.
+Larios is committed to utilizing music-making as a way to foster and build community.

-Larios is the recipient of the 2017 Harlan Peithman Music Scholarship for excellence in music theory and composition, the 2018 Illinois Minority Teachers of Illinois Scholarship, and most recently, the Teacher of the Year award at Plainfield North High School.
-He holds dual Bachelor’s degrees in Music Education (Choral) and Music Composition from Illinois State University, where he studied with Martha Horst, Roger Zare, Roy Magnuson, Joshua Keeling, and Carl Schimmel.
-He earned his Master of Music Education from the University of Illinois Urbana-Champaign where he researched the experiences of secondary music educators of color in predominantly white institutions.
+Larios is the recipient of the 2017 Harlan Peithman Music Scholarship for Excellence in Music Theory and Composition, the 2018 Illinois Minority Teachers Scholarship, and the 2024 Teacher of the Year Award at Plainfield North High School.
+In 2026, he received the Professional Development Award from the Plainfield School District Foundation of Excellence.
+He holds dual bachelor’s degrees in Music Education (Choral) and Music Composition from Illinois State University, where he studied with Martha Horst, Roger Zare, Roy Magnuson, Joshua Keeling, and Carl Schimmel.
+He earned a Master of Music Education from the University of Illinois Urbana-Champaign, where his graduate research examined the experiences of secondary music educators of color working in predominantly white schools.

 Professional Affiliations